Steatosis: Macrovesicular steatosis

 Macrovesicular steatosis is the more common form of fatty degeneration and may be caused by oversupply of lipids due to obesity, obstructive sleep apnea (OSA), insulin resistance, or alcoholism.
 Nutrient malnutrition may also cause the mobilisation of fat from adipocytes and create a local oversupply in the liver where lipid metabolism occurs.
 Excess alcohol over a long period of time can induce steatosis.
 The breakdown of large amounts of ethanol in alcoholic drinks produces large amounts of chemical energy in the form of NADH, signalling to the cell to inhibit the breakdown of fatty acids (which also produces energy) and simultaneously increase the synthesis of fatty acids.
 This "false sense of energy" results in more lipid being created than is needed.

 Microvesicular steatosis

 Microvesicular steatosis is characterized by small intracytoplasmic fat vacuoles (liposomes) which accumulate within hepatocytes.
-Common causes are tetracyclines, acute fatty liver of pregnancy, Reye's syndrome, and hepatitis C.
+It is associated with a wide variety of conditions, including alcoholism, drug toxicity of several medications, delta hepatitis (in South America and Central Africa), sudden childhood death, congenital defects of fatty acid beta oxidation, cholesterol ester storage disease, Wolman disease and Alpers syndrome.